vhx/api-documentation/source/includes/_resource.collections.md

 ```

 <section class="text-2 contain margin-bottom-medium">
-  Each collection has many items which can be a video, an extra, or another collection.
-An example of this is a series collection could have 5 items (3 seasons and 2 videos/trailers).
-Each season would have several videos as it's items.
+  <p>Each collection has many items which can be a video or another collection.
+A paginated result is returned.</p>
 </section>

 <table>